scottw2/scottw2.github.io/_posts/2022-09-04-political-donations.md

 I found that there were also some duplicate entries in the dataset.
 This is because around elections some donations are reported twice (due to the Electoral Commission's methodology), so these, along with returned or forfeited donations have been filtered out.
 Additionally, donations classed as "Public Funds" were removed, which filters out public funding for party administration costs, known as "short money".

+The donation values have also been adjusted for inflation using the Consumer Price Index (CPI) at an annual basis, to represent donations in constant £s.

 ### Donation Flows

 The original idea for this project was to just create a steam graph showing the flow of donations over time - which is shown in Figure 1.
 However, I got carried away and created a couple of other visualisations.